Aracaju Sergipe, Brazil Travel Guide

 Deep-fried patty made from mashed black-eyed peas, split open, and filled with vatapá (shrimp paste), caruru (okra stew), salad, and dried shrimp.
 Find it from street vendors.

-A popular street food, originally Bahian but extremely popular in Aracaju.
+A popular street food, originally Bahian but highly sought-after in Aracaju.

-Açaí berry pulp blended into a dense smoothie, typically served in a bowl with granola, banana, and other toppings.
+Açaí berry pulp blended into a dense smoothie, typically offered in a bowl with granola, banana, and other toppings.

 Some upscale restaurants offer sophisticated Brazilian or international cuisine in Atalaia or Jardins.